Home

 Annie also has responsibility for selecting the show for each year’s School and for deciding how it will be staged, how it will be cast and the size of the gender/age groupings of students, so as to provide a well-balanced School.

-Gordon acts as our liaison with the School venues, deals with all the pre-School student communication, oversees the Box Office and, during the School, is available to work with the Operations Manager to ensure smooth running.
-He is also a member of the Ruislip Lions, one of the School’s key sponsors, and he decides the allocation of generous Lions bursaries to students.
+Ali and Louise act as our liaison with the School venues, dealing with all the pre-School student communication, overseeing the Box Office and, during the School, working with the Operations Manager to ensure smooth running.

 Dawn Perry, Chaperones Manager

-Dawn is responsible for recruiting chaperones, helping with their CRB disclosure applications, briefing them, and drawing up the chaperone rota for the duration of the School.
-The adults who act as chaperones also help with other activities, and Dawn liaises with Gordon Beck and Jackie Lack to ensure that all tasks are adequately staffed.
+Dawn is responsible for recruiting chaperones, helping with their DBS disclosure applications, briefing them, and drawing up the chaperone rota for the duration of the School.
+The adults who act as chaperones also help with other activities, and Dawn liaises with Ali Summerfield and Jackie Lack to ensure that all tasks are adequately staffed.

 Jackie Lack, Operations Manager